 Submit Major Curricular Change requests electronically.
-Links to the forms and instructions are found at http://curriculumchange.registrar.wsu.edu/.
+Links to the forms and instructions are available through Curriculum Change.
 Upon submission, the request automatically sends an email to the designated chair and dean for approval.

 Please note: Submit the electronic form several days in advance of the specified deadline to allow time for chairs and deans to review and approve.